aeternusrahl/herdic/README.md

 herdic
 ========

 Lightweight IoC container for nodejs applications.
+Inspired by angularjs.

+Currently in early stages of development.